jperkel/cmdparseR/README.md

 Given a command line such as `Rscript MyCheckbook.R withdraw cash --amount=100 --msg='birthday gift'`, `withdraw` is the command, `cash` is a subcommand and `--amount=100` and `--msg='birthday gift'` are arguments.
 You might also add a `deposit` command, and a `check` subcommand, eg `MyCheckbook.R withdraw check --number=123 --amount=50 --payee='Electric Co.'` to log a check to the electric company.)

 Note that the user need not provide all registered arguments on the command line.
 The default parameter passed to `reg_argument_list()` preloads the default.
-Thus, you could have an argument whose default value is FALSE.
-When `parse_command_line()` is called, the variable will be set to FALSE, unless the user includes in the command line, in which case it flips to TRUE.

 When registering arguments, you must indicate the type of value you expect to receive.
 Valid parameter types are:
 - `argsType$TypeBool` for Boolean values.
 Using the argument flips the default value.
 Thus, if the default value of `--plot` is `FALSE`, including `--plot` on the command line will set its value to `TRUE`.
 Arguments of the form `--plot=TRUE` and `--plot=F` are also allowed.